-- b.
+- a.
+Create a proposal for an oral health promotion program or research at individual and community levels using techniques discussed in the courses. - b.
 Plan an oral health promotion program or research by applying social and behavioral theories and techniques. - c.
 Develop goals, measurable objectives, and effective intervention strategies for an oral health promotion program or research. - d.
 Implement an oral health promotion program or research in the actual field of public health. - e.
 Design an evaluation plan using appropriate measurement tools, evaluation approaches, and evaluation designs. - f.
 Apply appropriate data analytic methods to report the results of an oral health promotion program or research. - g.
 Identify and explain the strengths and limitations of an oral health promotion program or research. - h.
 Make necessary changes and improvements to an oral health promotion program or research.